tmspe859/actf4Writeup/_posts/2022-11-4-BuckeyeCTF2022 Ronin.md

 This is a writeup about the 2022 BuckeyeCTF challenge `Ronin`

-# BuckeyeCTF2022 Ronin Challenge | Thomas Spencer
+# BuckeyeCTF2022 Ronin Challenge | Squibb

 > Category `pwn` | Difficulty: `medium`